Steven Kwan Player Props: Guardians vs. Athletics

 Athletics Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in the league.
+- The pitching staff for the Athletics has a collective 7.9 K/9, the fourth-worst in MLB.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.00).
+- The Athletics have a 6.00 team ERA that ranks last among all league pitching staffs.

-- Athletics pitchers combine to allow 111 total home runs at a clip of 1.5 per game (most in the league).
+- Athletics pitchers combine to give up 112 total home runs at a clip of 1.5 per game (most in baseball).

-- Blackburn (0-0) gets the starting nod for the Athletics in his fifth start of the season.
-He's put together a 3.48 ERA in 20 2/3 innings pitched, with 23 strikeouts.
+- Sears makes the start for the Athletics, his 15th of the season.
+He is 1-4 with a 4.24 ERA and 72 strikeouts through 76 1/3 innings pitched.

-- The right-hander's last time out was on Thursday against the Tampa Bay Rays, when he went 5 2/3 innings, surrendering two earned runs while giving up seven hits.
+- In his last appearance on Saturday, the lefty tossed seven innings against the Philadelphia Phillies, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.